belzecue/RabidTunes-rabid-hole-punch-server/README.md

 You can implement a client for this server in any game engine of your choice, [but you have one already available for the Godot game engine here](https://gitlab.com/RabidTunes/rabid-hole-punch-godot)

+## Additional notes on implementation details

+- Files prefixed with `abc_` contain abstract classes extended by others
+- (will add more details in the future)

 ## Description of the workflow (in case you want to implement your own client for this server)

 Here is the workflow and the UDP packets you have to send to the server in order to the hole punch process to work: